shrinerb/shrine/README.md

 ```

 Note that there should always be a random component in the location, so that
-any ORM dirty tracking is detected properly.
+the ORM dirty tracking is detected properly.
 Inside `#generate_location` you
 can also access the extracted metadata through `context[:metadata]`.

 When uploading single files, it's possible to bypass `#generate_location` via